juergenfurrer/newt-typo3-ext/Documentation/Developer/Fields/Index.rst

 Fields
 ======

-Here's an example of the method "getAvailableFields"
+Here's an example of the method :code:`getAvailableFields`

 .. code-block:: php